 Key elements of the Community Microgrid are:

 Completing a Community Microgrid project will require extensive preparation and planning and multiple partners.
 An important component of a town energy plan is to assess potential sites for a microgrid.
-With this step complete, the town and its partners will be aware of the concept and will thus be able to move towards this architecture when an opportunity arises.
+With this step complete, the town and its partners will be more prepared to build a microgrid when an opportunity arises.
 Important partners in planning and implementing a microgrid include:

 In Connecticut, the Department of Energy and Environmental Protection (DEEP) has conducted four rounds of a grant program for a diverse range of microgrids with a focus on resilience.
 This program or other funding opportunities may emerge in the future.